clement2019/aws-eks-terraform/command.md

 You need to create an IAM role with AdministratorAccess policy.
 Go to AWS console, IAM, click on Roles. create a role

+Select AWS services, Click EC2, Click on Next permissions.

+ Now search for AdministratorAccess policy and click

+Skip on create tag.
+Now give a role name and create it.

+Assign the role to EC2 instance
+Go to AWS console, click on EC2, select EC2 instance, Choose Security.
+Click on Modify IAM Role

+Choose the role you have created from the dropdown.
+Select the role and click on Apply.